MaisieDeGraaf/deep-learning-challenge/README.md

 - Feature Variables:

 The features used for the model include all columns from the dataset after preprocessing excluding the target variable.
-This includes Name, Application Type, Affiliation, Special Considerations, Classification, Use Case, Organization, Income Amount, and Asking Amount
+This includes Name, Application Type, Affiliation, Special Considerations, Classification, Use Case, Loan Status, Organization, Income Amount, and Asking Amount

 - Variables Removed:

-The EIN (Employer Identification Number) and Loan Status were removed from the input data as they are not relevant for predicting success.
+The EIN (Employer Identification Number) was removed from the input data as it is not relevant for predicting success.

 ### Compiling, Training, and Evaluating the Model